Roadmap

 • Release history: each updated component is visible in the dashboard with a description.

-• Build version and hash in the header — always clear what's in production
+• Build version and commit hash in the header — always clear what's in production

 2. TOOLS Phase 3 27 Apr 2026